Gloria Frankel: The Seahorse Cabaret

 In smaller cities across America, bars acted as a hub for the LGBTQ community.
 The origins of the South Bend LGBTQ community's visibility trace back to the opening on the Seahorse Cabaret in the 1970s.
 The Seahorse increased visibility in the city by spreading flyers to advertise events and shows.
 Drag performances were the most common form of entertainment at the Seahorse.
 The Seahorse held drag pageants and contests, which was indicative of the bar's success as these pageants were expensive and dangerous to host.

 As the bar's popularity grew, Frankel decided to move the Seahorse to a larger location to accommodate patrons.
 In 1975 the bar was moved to a new location in South Bend, IN and was called "the Seahorse II".

 In the early 1980s, the Seahorse was nearly destroyed by arsonists.
 However, Frankel was able to reopen in 10 days with the help of members in the LGBTQ community.

 Police

 The police force in South Bend, IN routinely raided the Seahorse throughout the 1970s and 1980s, and even into the 1990s.
 Police presence was also very common at the bar.
 LGBTQ oral history interviews conducted by Katie M. Lee revealed that it was routine for the police to harass and intimidate drag performers.
-Regardless of pressure of law enforcement, the Seahorse served as a model for future LGBTQ bars that would open in the area throughout the years following the bar's establishment.
+Regardless of pressure of law enforcement, the Seahorse served as a model for future LGBTQ bars that opened in the area throughout the years following the bar's establishment.